Hytn/ToLeaP/README.md

 bash one-click-evaluation.sh meta-llama/Llama-3.1-8B-Instruct false 1 256 4096 512 llama3.1

 ```
 If you prefer to evaluate each benchmark separately, follow the instructions below.
+Once `{model_name}_results.json` is generated, you can easily convert the `.json` results into `.csv` format using `json2csv.py`, making it convenient for you to fill out the form.

 ### RoTBench
 ```